 - Find clarity with respect to costs, fees, and the overall buying experience

-Very often, the best mortgage brokers can be found through a recommendation of someone you trust.
+Often, the best mortgage brokers can be found through a recommendation of someone you trust.
 Start by communicating with your circle of friends and family to get a first-hand recommendation.

 Real estate transactions are costly and complicated.
 It pays to have the right team working on your behalf.
 If you’re interested in exploring what a qualified and licensed mortgage broker can do for you, look no further than the professionals at Burke Financial.

-Not only are they an ideal mortgage broker in Richmond Hill, they’re also a top-rated Better Business Bureau-accredited brokerage that has connected thousands of Canadians in Ontario with great deals.
+Not only are we an ideal mortgage broker in Richmond Hill, but we’re also a top-rated Better Business Bureau-accredited brokerage that has connected thousands of Canadians in Ontario with mortgage and debt consolidation loans.

-Over time they have proven that they are the Ontario brokerage team that can be trusted.
-They best support their clients by sharing industry knowledge and expertise that makes it easier to make informed decisions.
+Over time, we have built a reputation as an Ontario brokerage team that can be trusted.
+We support our clients by sharing industry knowledge and expertise, making it easier for them to make informed decisions.

-Burke Financial cares about their clients, listens carefully to their needs, and put their clients’ interests above any other concern.
-By customizing each loan product specifically to each client, they’re able to achieve the kind of long-term success other brokerages can only dream of.
+At Burke Financial, we care about our clients.
+We listen carefully to their needs and put their interests above any other concern.
+By customizing each loan product specifically to each client, we help them achieve the kind of long-term success other brokerages can only dream of.

-Contact them today at 1-877-709-0709 to discuss your goals, or apply online directly for a loan application through their website and speak with one of their representatives – you’ll be glad you did!
+Contact Burke Financial today at 1-877-709-0709 to discuss your goals, or apply online directly for a loan application through our website and speak with one of our representatives – you’ll be glad you did!

-Burke Financial will leverage their network of banks, institutions, private lenders and investors and deliver results on even the most complicated projects.
-Not only that, in some cases they can arrange funding in as little as 48 hours!
+We will leverage our network of banks and private lenders and investors and deliver results on even the most complicated projects.
+Not only that, in some cases, we can arrange funding in as little as 48 hours!

-To learn more about whether they’re the right team for you, feel free to consult their FAQ page.
+To learn more about whether we’re the right team for you, visit our FAQ page for details.